 - Group A streptococcal sepsis

 - Pelvic inflammatory disease (PID)

 - Embedment of the device in the uterine wall

 - Perforation of the uterine wall or cervix

 - Infertility, abscesses, erosion of adjacent areas such as the vagina

-Women are continuing to experience problems with Mirena.
-The lawyers at Nolan Law Group are currently evaluating Mirena IUD cases.
-If you or someone you know has suffered an injury after using Mirena, please Contact Us or call 312-630-4000.
+The lawyers at Nolan Law Group are equipped to handle cases involving injuries from the usage of Mirena.
+We are currently evaluating Mirena IUD cases.
+If you or someone you know has suffered after using Mirena, please Contact Us or call 312-630-4000.